The content on this page is marketing communication

 Each fund must have a custodian.
 A custodian is a financial institution with permission to act as a custodian.
 The custodian's duties include safekeeping the funds’ assets or maintaining accounts of them in a securities register.
 The custodian must also perform several checks.
 These relate partly to whether movements in the funds have been performed in accordance with the law, regulations or rules and whether the unit value has been calculated in accordance with the law, regulations or fund rules.

-Procedures for preventing insider trading and market manipulation in the performance of mutual fund management
+Procedures for preventing insider trading and market manipulation in the performance of fund management or personal transactions.

 Potential conflicts of interest between SKAGEN AS and SKAGEN's funds

-SKAGEN AS will not normally deal in financial instruments, but may exceptionally make individual strategic investments in companies.
+SKAGEN AS will not normally deal in financial instruments but may exceptionally make individual strategic investments in companies.
 Before SKAGEN AS makes such investments, the Managing Director must certify that the investments do not conflict with SKAGEN's obligations under the Norwegian Act on Securities Funds or otherwise with the interests of SKAGEN’s funds.
+In the case of significant business decisions, safeguarding the client perspective will be documented.

 Potential conflicts of interest between the owner of SKAGEN AS and funds managed by SKAGEN AS